HackYourFutureBelgium/lab-antwerp-1/student-bios/ashenafikebede.md

-# About me
+# My brief Bio

-## Hello Everyone !
+## Greetings every one

-- Hey everyone, my name is Ashenafi.
-I'm a web development and programming enthusiast.
+- My name is Ashenafi and I'm from Ethiopia.
-- I have BSc in Electrical Engineering and MSc in Microelectronics Engineering.
-I love to code and I have some self-taught expriences in programming.
+- I love coding ,nature and music.